minielectron/data-structure-and-coding-problems/src/udemyds/data-structure.md

 - There are n dimension arrays possible
 - The main problem with arrays is that we have to know the numbers in advance
 - Size is fixed

+# Linked lists
+- Easy data structure to implement
+- item are not in contigous memory, no random accessing
+- First item operation is O(1)
+- Arbitrary item operations is O(N)

+## Application of Linked list
+- Low level memory management
+  - Heap memory are represented as doubly linked list.
+- Application in windows
+  - Photoviewer doubly linked list-
+- Blockchains